roeibh/weird-branch-names/README.md

-This is branch: feature/multiple words with spaces
+This is branch: dev/tabs-and-newlines	and newlines